refayathaque/azure-104-notes/README.md

   - Tenants need not have subscriptions (meaning they can't create resources) - Tenants can have more than 1 Subscription
 - Subscription - Agreement with Microsoft to use Azure services, & how you're going to pay - All Azure resource usage gets billed to the payment method of the subscription - Free, pay as you go, enterprise agreements
   - You can move Azure resources (e.g., VMs) across subscriptions using the `Move-AzResource` Powershell command.
-    - You can also move a VM and its associated resources to a different subscription by using the Azure portal.
+    - You can also move a VM & its associated resources to a different subscription by using the Azure portal.
     - When moving VMs you also have to move it's associated resources
     - `Move-AzResource -DestinationSubscriptionId "<myDestinationSubscriptionID>" -DestinationResourceGroupName "<myDestinationResourceGroup>" -ResourceId <myResourceId,myResourceId,myResourceId>`
 - Accounts are basically assigned roles within Tenants so there can be more than 1 Account as an owner (i.e., admin) in a Tenant - Grant other Accounts to be part of the Tenant